Shengaero/gradle-package-json-plugin/README.md

 tasks, you'll be better off looking elsewhere for now, however I would highly recommend using this plugin with the existing [gradle-node-plugin][gradle-node-plugin].

-For an example of this, check out the [kotlin-js-bindings][sample-using-gradle-node-plugin] sample project!
+For examples of this, check out some of the sample projects!

 ## Future Plans

 - Cache system and file watchers
 - Automatic updating
-- Extension support
 - Natively supported `node`, `npm`, and `yarn` CLI tasks

 ## Kotlinx Serialization
 Currently, the plugin uses an experimental kotlin serialization library called [kotlinx.serialization].

 Because kotlinx.serialization is not published on jcenter as of the time of writing this, you'll need to add it as a classpath repository for your buildscript!
 This is